NYARAS/k8s-sidecar-container-pattern/README.md

 Let’s implement a simple project to understand this pattern.
 Here is a simple pod that has main and sidecar containers.
 The main container is nginx serving on the port 80 that takes the index.html from the volume mount workdir location.
 The Sidecar container with the image busybox creates logs in the same location with a timestamp.
 Since the Sidecar container and main container runs parallel Nginx will display the new log information every time you hit in the browser.

-Apply the manifest
+For you to apply this example, you need to to install [Minikube](https://minikube.sigs.k8s.io/docs/start/) as a prerequisite Apply the manifest
 ```bash
  kubectl apply -f sidecar-pod.yaml